DevExpress/devextreme-demos/JSDemos/Demos/Resizable/Overview/description.md

 - [maxHeight](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#maxHeight)
 The upper height boundary.

 You can specify four types of handles: *top*, *bottom*, *left* and *right*.
-Separate handles by a space in the [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) property to specify the handles that you want to show to users.
-Combine nearest handles (for example, "bottom left") to get corner handles.
+Separate handles by a space in the [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) property to specify which handles to display in the UI.
+Combine nearest handles (for example, "bottom left") to show corner handles.

 The [keepAspectRatio](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#keepAspectRatio) property specifies whether to resize the Resizable's content proportionally with corner handles.
 If you need to disable propotional resize, set this property to **false**.

-Use the [area](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#area) property to keep the component's resize in a specific area.
+Use the [area](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#area) property to enable users to resize the component within a specific area.